run-ai/docs/docs/developer/admin-rest-api/overview.md

 ## Security and authentication

 You must be a verified user to make API requests.
 You can authorize against the API using a dedicated user and password provided by Run:AI Customer Support.
+Note that the regular user will not suffice for API access.

 Once authenticated, you will receive a token which you should use in all further API calls.